 Children with autism spectrum disorder (ASD) can struggle with focus, attention, transitions, organisation, memory, time management, emotional control and frustration.
-We use these high-level abilities to help us do lots of daily tasks, such as working cooperatively with others and prioritising things we need to do.
+We use these high-level abilities to help us do lots of daily tasks, like working cooperatively with others and prioritising things we need to do.

 Difficulties with these abilities can affect a child’s learning.
-For example, while solving a maths problem, the child might know her facts well, but might not be able to come up with a solution because she might have trouble organising her ideas, coming up with a strategy, or putting all the information together to solve the problem.
+For example, while solving a maths problem, the child might know her facts well, but might not be able to come up with a solution.
+This is because she can’t organise her ideas or put all the information together to solve the problem.

 Children with autism spectrum disorder (ASD) have difficulty seeing the ‘big picture’.
 They can get lost in the details, rather than pulling together different sources of information and seeing the situation as a whole.

 For example, when someone who can see the big picture looks at an endless expanse of trees, that person would see ‘the forest’.
-But someone who can’t see the big picture would see only a lot of individual trees.
+But someone who can’t see the big picture would see only lots of individual trees.